Induction hob test: Top 10 devices from Miele, Siemens, Bauknecht & Co.

 Find your new Bauknecht hob in our shop

-Why we recommend the Bauknecht CTAC 8780AFS NE cooktop
+Why we recommend the Bauknecht BS 2360F AL cooktop

 The advantages offered by this Bauknecht induction cooktop are as follows:

-Why we recommend the Bauknecht BS 2677C AL cooktop
+Why we recommend the Bauknecht BQ 2530S NE cooktop

 The advantages offered by this Bauknecht induction cooktop are as follows: